ironchicken/libaudioDB-haskell/README.md

 8. Run the simple API test:

-        $ cabal run adb-test
+        $ cabal run api-test

-   This runs the code in `tests/ADBTest.hs`.
+   This runs the code in `tests/APITest.hs`.
 It will create a 2GB file called `test.adb` which you can delete afterwards.
 If you get to this point and it doesn't crash or complain that the library is missing then the gods are surely smiling on you and you should send